All Episodes

 Really?

-My father's mother died after childbirth, three months after she gave birth due to complications of of that.
+My father's mother died after childbirth, three months after she gave birth due to complications of that.

 And his family had no money.

-Um, I always say I stand on the shoulders of my parents and my grandparents.
+I always say I stand on the shoulders of my parents and my grandparents.

 Oh, this was huge for me.

-Like um, my relationship with my father, this is one of the most important things that I have.
+Like my relationship with my father, this is one of the most important things that I have.

 In fact, probably the most important thing.

-Like I said, I need to do this.
+Like, I said, I need to do this.

-Like I was so so amazed with the relationship they had.
+Like, I was so, so amazed with the relationship they had.

-Well, let me let me bring in because uh Luis uh Palau is actually on our phone right now, and also joining us is Rebecca Hubble, who helped put this project together.
+And also joining us is Rebecca Hubble, who helped put this project together.

 Yes.